This post may contain affiliate links.

 Garlic is ready to harvest when the bottom third of the stalks have started to turn from green to yellow or brown.
 You can always pull one or two heads to make sure it is ready before harvesting your whole crop.

-If our garlic is somewhat moist when we harvest it, we like to leave it out to dry in the sun to get the initial moisture off before moving it to its next location.
 Typically, this means we lay our garlic out on our deck or picnic table in a single row and let it sit in the sun for the day.
 We bring it in at night to start sorting it and getting it ready to cure.

-Step 2: Sorting & Bunching Garlic
+Sorting and Bunching Garlic

-Before getting your garlic to its curing place, you have a chance to sort through it to decide which heads will be used for which purposes.
-We look for any heads that have grown large enough to start to separate and save those for seed garlic (which you’ll plant this fall!).
-We also separate the garlic into categories – garlic to eat ourselves; garlic to give to our farm share; and garlic to sell.
+Before getting your garlic to its curing place, you can sort through it to decide which heads will be used for which purposes.
+We look for any heads that have grown large enough to separate and save those for seed garlic (which you’ll plant this fall!).

-Step 4: Curing Garlic
+Curing Garlic

 Once you have sorted your garlic and collected it into bunches, you’ll want to find a good place for it to cure.
 The ideal location to cure garlic is cool, shady, and dry and gets good air ventilation.